maxmilton/maxmilton.com/content/blog/2016-09-10-write-as-sudo-and-other-useful-vim-tricks.md

 ---
 title: Write As Sudo And Other Useful Vim Tricks
-description: You make changes only to realise you don't have write access... here's a way to save without exiting the Vim session.
+description: You make changes only to realise you don't have write access… here's a way to save without exiting the Vim session.
 author: Max Milton
 authorURL: https://maxmilton.com
 tags: